ioBroker/ioBroker.iot/README.md

 ### by ON
 You can select the behaviour of ON command will come for the number state.
 The specific value can be selected or last non zero value will be used.

+### Write response to
+For every command the text response will be generated.
+You can define here the Object ID , where this text must be written to.
+E.g. *sayit.0.tts.text*.

 ## How names will be generated
 The adapter tries to generate virtual devices for smart home control (e.g. Amazon Alexa or Google Home).